 We propose to learn the graph $\rmG$ using the OT cost as the score function.
 The goal is to find $\theta$ that minimizes the OT distance between $\mu_{\gD}(\mX_{\ermO})$ and $\mu_{\theta}(\mX_{\ermO})$:

 where the OT distance is given as

 Note that $\rmP \in \mathbb{R}_{+}^{n \times n}$ is a coupling matrix and the minimum is taken over all possible couplings in the Birkhoff polytope $\sU(\mathbf{1}_{n}/n,\mathbf{1}_{n}/n)$.
 The challenge now is how to define the cost $c(\cdot, \cdot)$ between two particles at locations $(j, k)$, two arbitrary sub-vectors of possibly different dimensions.
-Notice that if the data matrix is complete i.e., each particle is a complete $d-$dimensional vector, the cost function can be defined naturally via a metric.
+Notice that if the data matrix is complete i.e., each particle is a complete $d-$dimensional vector, the cost function can be naturally defined on the continuous space.

 \begin{definition} (Cost function for incomplete samples) The transport cost between a particle $j$ from $\mu_{\gD}(\mX_{\ermO})$ and a particle $k$ from $\mu_{\theta}(\mX_{\ermO})$ is given by